HimanS-sys/alzheimers-disease-prediction/README.md

 # Predicting the Risk of Alzheimer's Disease

-This repository contains work done as part of DS-2 course by [Univ.ai](https://www.univ.ai/).</br> Our team - Himanshu, Samyak, Manikya</br>
+This repository contains work done as part of DS-2 course by [Univ.ai](https://www.univ.ai/).</br> Our team - Himanshu, Samyak, Manikya
-**App Description** - Ensemble models that predict the severity of Alzheimer's Disease.

 ## Project
+Ensemble models that predict the severity of Alzheimer's Disease.
 <img src="https://github.com/HimanS-sys/alzheimers-disease-prediction/blob/main/assets/images/alz-disease-intro.png">

 - Alzheimer’s Disease is the most common disease of dementia.